kitasuke/Cardio/README.md

 Then, run `carthage update`

-You can see `Cardio.framework` and `Result.framework` in `Carthage/Build/watchOS/` now, so drag and drop them to `Embedded Binaries` in General menu tab with your WatchKit Extension.
+You can see `Cardio.framework` and `Result.framework` in `Carthage/Build/watchOS/` now, so drag and drop them to `Embedded Binaries` in General menu tab for your WatchKit Extension.

 In case you haven't installed Carthage yet, run the following command